 The Netherlands has a competitive statutory corporate income tax rate compared to the rest of Europe: 19 per cent on the first 200,000 euro and 25.8 per cent for taxable profits exceeding 200,000 euro.
 In addition, the Dutch tax system has a number of attractive features for international companies.
 Add that compliance processes are clear and supported by technology, and you can see why the Netherlands has an excellent fiscal climate.

 The Dutch tax ruling practice has a 30-year track record and has given many international groups clarity on their tax position when setting up successfully in the Netherlands.
-This of course in the perspective of transparency and paying one's fair share.
-And thanks to the Netherlands’ stable government and highly accessible and cooperative tax administration, companies can feel confident that the Netherlands maintains its attractiveness for foreign investors, minimises impediments for business and guarantees cooperation and transparency from Tax Authorities.
+This of course in the perspective of transparency and paying one’s fair share.
+And thanks to the highly accessible and cooperative tax administration, companies can feel confident that the Netherlands maintains its attractiveness for foreign investors, minimises impediments for business and guarantees cooperation and transparency from Tax Authorities.

 One of the specific features of the Dutch tax system is the possibility to discuss the tax treatment of certain operations or transactions in advance.
 Upfront clearance can be obtained from the Dutch Tax Authorities.
 The Dutch Tax Authorities conclude Advance Pricing Agreements (APA) as well as Advance Tax Rulings (ATR).